-Kelly Ripa may seem sweet — what with that endearing, bubbly on-air personality — but at home, she’s one tough cookie.
+Kelly Ripa that that trademark endearing, bubbly on-air personality — but at home, she’s one tough cookie.
 She has to be; parenting can be beyond difficult.
 But Ripa isn’t alone in turning to tough love, as so many of us do.
 Why?
 Because we want to raise smart, kind kids who grow into respectful adults.
 So what are some secret hard-ass Ripa and hubby Mark Consuelos’ parenting “rules?”
 Below are a few of our faves plus some choice Kelly Ripa parenting moments, because the mom of three is super relatable.

 Parent fashion should not be judged by Regular Fashion standards.